alexanderlukjanenko/kbot/README.md

 - Feature 2
 - Feature 3

+## Step by step instructions

+- Create a new directory called “new-project” in your middle.
+- Go to the "new-project" directory.
+- Initialize a new public Git repository in the middle of the "new-project" directory.
+- Create a new file called "README.md" and add additional text.
+- Prepare the "README.md" file before committing.
+- Commit changes to the repository using the “init” committee.
+- Create a new tab called “development” and go to it.
+- Add instructions to the "README.md" file and prepare them for completion.
+- Please make a change to the "development" company with information about the committee.
+- Combine the changes from the "development" box to the "main" box.
+- Turn over the status, recheck, so everything is relevant.
+- Make a change

 ## Installation

 Explain how to install your project.
 Include any prerequisites and step-by-step instructions.